BerkeleyAutomation/fog_x/README.md

 # create a new dataset
 dataset = fox.Dataset(
     name="test_rtx", path="/tmp/rtx",
+    # dataset is automatically partitioned, allowing
+    # distributed storage on different directories and cloud
+    load_from = ["/tmp/rtx", "s3://fox_stroage/"]
 )

 # Data collection:
-# create a new episode / trajectory
+# create a new trajectory
 episode = dataset.new_episode(
     description = "grasp teddy bear from the shelf"
 )